PowerDNS/pdns/pdns/README-dnsdist.md

     * `setTCPRecvTimeout(n)`: set the read timeout on TCP connections from the client, in seconds
     * `setTCPSendTimeout(n)`: set the write timeout on TCP connections from the client, in seconds
     * `setMaxTCPClientThreads(n)`: set the maximum of TCP client threads, handling TCP connections
+    * `setMaxTCPQueuedConnections(n)`: set the maximum number of TCP connections queued (waiting to be picked up by a client thread)
     * `setMaxUDPOutstanding(n)`: set the maximum number of outstanding UDP queries to a given backend server.
 This can only be set at configuration time and defaults to 10240
     * `setCacheCleaningDelay(n)`: set the interval in seconds between two runs of the cache cleaning algorithm, removing expired entries
     * `setStaleCacheEntriesTTL(n)`: allows using cache entries expired for at most `n` seconds when no backend available to answer for a query